jeremywohl/moviebot/README.md

     # ./stop

 Now throw a disc into your optical drive.
-After some churning you should see some results.
+After it works a bit you should see some results.

 ![](docs/newdisc.png)